philipessel/Secure-File-Storage-In-S3/docs/testing.md

 - The file is downloaded directly.

 ### ✅ Verify:
-- The file is saved as `downloaded_file` in the script directory.
+- The file is saved as `downloaded_file` in the same directory where the python script is located.
 - Open the file to confirm its contents.